mattporritt/moodle-docker/README.md

 * Webserver (Moodle)

 If you haven’t already customised your hosts file the line should look like:<br/>
-`127.0.0.1   	localhost synapse webserver keycloak element`
+`127.0.0.1   	localhost synapse webserver keycloak element elementmock`

 ## SSL Setup
 Next make the self signed certs so we can run Moodle and associated services over ssl/tls.
 This is required to setup SSO.<br/>